heygent/embanalysis/thesis/src/02-implementation.md

 names to store and retrieve items on the basis of their metadata.

 To address this, a choice was made to implement a more proper storage layer.
-It was realized using DuckDB, a database similar to SQLite that uses a single file to store data and provides vector functionality for the storage of the embeddings.
-This allowed to store and retrieve the embeddings, and their metadata, in a more robust way.
+It was realized using DuckDB, a single-file database similar to SQLite that provides vector functionality appropriate for the storage of embeddings.
 DuckDB also offers facilities to work directly on dataframes using SQL queries, and exchanging data between dataframes and the database in this way, which revealed very useful for loading purposes.

 ```sql
 CREATE OR REPLACE TABLE embeddings (